Originally written March 2015. Updated, expanded, and edited.

-An anonymous commenter left the following comment on the Galatians 4 blog:
+An anonymous commenter left the following comment (no longer publicly available) on the Galatians 4 blog:

 if the Bible is not truth; the Word of God – then NO ONE can be saved.
 If we do not believe the Bible, we cannot be saved.

-This comment was left on a post titled, The IFB Pastor Turned Atheist: Those Who Fall Away.
+This comment was left on a post on a blog entry titled, The IFB Pastor Turned Atheist: Those Who Fall Away.
 The post is about my defection from Christianity.
-The author of the blog post agrees with the anonymous commenter’s view that if we do not believe the Bible we cannot be saved.
+The author of the blog post agrees with the anonymous commenter’s view: that if we do not believe the Bible we cannot be saved.
+(Interestingly, the owner of the Galatians 4 website is now an unbeliever.)

 Here’s the problem with this view: